sardChen/sardChen.github.io/_pages/about.md

 # 🔥 News

+* *2026.09*:  🎉🎉 Our paper "TrapFuzz: Understanding and Detecting Recovery Failure Issues in Multi-Trap Mechanisms of RISC-V CPUs” was accepted by **Asplos 2027**!
 * *2026.09*:  🎉🎉 Our paper "CaMFuzz: Testing Distributed Training Frameworks via Abundant Configuration–Model Interactions” was accepted by **Eurosys 2027**!
 * *2026.07*:  🎉🎉 Our paper "WiDepFuzz: Finding Wi-Fi Protocol Bugs in Mobile Hotspot via Field Dependency Model” was accepted by **ASE 2026**!
 * *2026.06*:  🎉🎉 Our paper “USEC: A User-Requirement-Driven Mandatory Access Control Framework for Operating Systems” was accepted by **OSDI 2026**!